 For the last 6+ years, this website has run on Jekyll, a wonderful little static site generator.
 The underlying markup is clean, semantic, and accessible HTML.
 Vanilla CSS is used to style things.

 The typeface used is the excellent Avenir Next by Adrian Frutiger.
 If your system doesn’t have Avenir Next installed, it will fallback to whatever sans-serif your system uses.

-Everything is hosted on GitHub Pages.
+Everything is hosted on Netlify.